Tlajomulco de Zúñiga

-Its name is interpreted from náhuatl as "Land in the Corner."
+Its name is interpreted from Nahuatl as "Land in the Corner."

 As it is part of the Guadalajara metropolitan area, it has an industrial base and is a large commercial area.
-It is also the location of Guadalajara International Airport.
+Guadalajara International Airport is located in the municipality.

 Towns and villages

-The municipality has the distinction of being the only one in Mexico with five cities (localities) of over 25,000 inhabitants.
-It is also the only one with 10, and with 11, of over 10,000 inhabitants.
+The municipality has the distinction of being the only one in Mexico with seven cities (localities) of over 25,000 inhabitants.
+It is also the only one with 20 localities of over 10,000 inhabitants.
 (Tijuana Municipality, Baja California and Chalco Municipality, State of Mexico both have nine.)
 The largest localities (cities, towns, and villages) are:

 Toponymy

 The name Tlajomulco comes from the Nahuatl tlalli (land), xomulli (corner) and co (place), which is interpreted as: "Land in the corner".

 History

 The area was conquered in 1530 by Nuño de Guzmán at the same time that the Indians of Tonalá were conquered.
 During the Viceroyalty of New Spain it was divided into the district of Nueva Galicia and was composed almost completely of the indigenous people who in turn were peasants.

 During the following century it changed administrative functions and not until the 27 July 1939 did it get the name Tlajomulco de Zúñiga in honor of General Eugenio Zúñiga (native of Tlajomulco), and was converted into a leading municipality.

 Its historical background dates back to the time when the Nahua people were here.
 The region of Tlajomulco belonged to the lordship of Tonallan and the inhabitants were called Tlajomulcas.
 In 1266, during the time of the King Tlajomulpilli, the town became powerful, dominating what today is known as Tala, Acatlán and other nearby towns.